ismasan/ismaelcelis.com/content/posts/3-railway-oriented-ruby-extending-pipelines.md

 As workflows become more complex, it's helpful to have ways to trace and instrospect execution.
 For example, when a step halts the pipeline, I would like to know exactly what step it was, and at what depth in the pipeline it sits.

-Well deal with the latter first.
+We'll deal with the latter first.
 The following tweaks `Pipeline#call` to keep track of the current step position relative to its parent pipeline.

 ```ruby
 class Pipeline